convox/docs/docs/reference/vpc-configurations.md

 ### Choosing suitable CIDR blocks

 Your existing VPC has a CIDR block, and each of your existing subnets has its own CIDR block within that larger VPC block.
-From the remaining addresses in your VPC CIDR block, you'll need to create an additional subnet in each Availability Zone in which you'd like to run Convox instances.
+From the remaining addresses in your VPC CIDR block, Convox will create an additional subnet in each Availability Zone in which you'd like to run Convox instances.
 Convox recommends three subnets with /24 CIDR blocks to give your Convox installation 254 addresses per subnet.

 ## Installing a private Rack into an existing VPC